Warning! Note: For existing students. This degree has undergone a major change. Please refer to the transition arrangements for detailed information.

 - All students complete a total of 16 subjects including the 8 Level 1 Engineering core subjects

 - Students who have not completed the mathematics or science requirements should start with the Engineering Pathway subjects

 - Students who have completed the mathematics and science requirements may start with the open enrolment Level 1 Engineering subjects while their application is being processed or with any Level 1 subject if admitted to the degree.

 - Complete all eight Level 1 Engineering core subjects

 Applications for the Associate Degree in Engineering are due 2 weeks before the close of enrolment.

 Students who are applying for credit and exemptions should submit their application 6 weeks before the close of enrolment.

-The first six subjects of this degree are available as open enrolment subjects using FEE-HELP and can be accessed by clicking on the Enrol Now button.
+The first six subjects of this degree are available as open enrolment subjects.

 To qualify for the Associate Degree in Engineering from University of South Australia, students must meet the following requirements: